 Job: Research Science Area: Mid Canterbury

-Is a farming background essential to do a job like yours?
+Is a farming background essential for a job like yours?

 No, I was born and bred in the city.
 People laughed at me when I got a job six years ago as a lab technician, as I knew nothing at all about cows, but I love the work and it's great to get outdoors.